xwenn/Project8_TrainlyIO/README.md

       You will be asked to enter the student Id.
 You will see the payment information about the course the student of this Id has enrolled, including the course name, professor, payment date, completion date, the fee and the payment code.
 Then it sums the total money the student has spent.

       If the Id doesn't exist, it will show “Student Id is not valid.”

+      (5) Enter p if you want to return to the Main Menu.

+      (6) Enter q if you want to quit the program.

 4. Enter '4'